ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/11-priority-queues.md

 This means that `removeMin` will be a very efficient, constant time operation, just as `pop` for stacks.

 However, inserting an element into a sorted list, keeping it sorted, is in the worst case linear, $O(n)$.
-Therefore, our sorting example above becomes a quadratic implementation, $O(n^2)$.
+Therefore, our sorting example in section @sec:use-cases-for-priority-queues becomes a quadratic implementation, $O(n^2)$, if we use this naive implementation of priority queues.
-In fact, `pqSort` from above using sorted list priority queues becomes a non-inplace variant of Insertion sort.

-Later, in chapter XX, we will show a more efficient version of priority queues, based on *binary trees*.
+Later, in chapter @sec:priority-queues-and-heaps, we will show a more efficient version of priority queues, based on *binary trees*.